MBerka/postman-docs/src/pages/docs/api-governance/api-definition/asyncapi2.md

 #### Resolution

-A description is defined in the property.
+A description is defined in the schema property.

 ```yaml
 asyncapi: 2.6.0